syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 N> The Extension package should be installed(For example, **Syncfusion.VisualStudio.TestTools.UITest.SfGridExtension.dll**) in GAC location.
 Refer to the MSDN link for [GAC](https://msdn.microsoft.com/en-us/library/ex0ss12c(v=vs.80).aspx) installation.

-## Create, Record and Run the tests
+## Create, record, and run the tests

 ### Creating Coded UI Project

 CUIT contains the Coded UI test project.
 When application does not contain the CUIT project, create a new project.
-In the Solutions Explorer, on the shortcut menu of the solution is given below,
+In the Solutions Explorer, on the shortcut menu of the solution is as follows:

-  * Choose **Add New Project**.
+  * Choose Add New Project.
-  * Next, select either **Visual Basic** or **Visual C#**.
+  * Select either Visual Basic or Visual C#.
-  * Next, right-click to the test project choose **Add** and select **Coded UI Test**.
+  * Right-click the test project, choose Add, and select Coded UI Test.

 Coded UI test project does not appear on Visual Studio, if Visual Studio Enterprise edition not installed in the system.
 To create CUIT, install Visual Studio Enterprise edition in system.

 ![WPF Coded UI create project](CodedUI_images/CodedUI_img1.jpeg)

 ### Adding Coded UI Test file

-The CUIT file is automatically generated, when create the Coded UI test project.
-To add another test file, right-click to the test project choose **Add**, and then select **Coded UI Test**.
+The CUIT file will be automatically generated, when creating the Coded UI test project.
+To add another test file, right-click the test project, choose Add, and select Coded UI Test.

 ![WPF Coded UI adding test file](CodedUI_images/CodedUI_img2.jpeg)

-1.**Generate Code for Coded UI Test** dialog box is shown after select the Coded UI test file.
+1. Generate Code for Coded UI Test dialog box is shown after select the Coded UI test file.
 Choose the Record option shown in the following image, to record the test actions.

 ![WPF Coded UI showing Record option](CodedUI_images/CodedUI_img3.jpeg)

-2.After choose the Record actions, right-click the body of the Coded UI Test file.
+2. After choose the Record actions, right-click the body of the Coded UI Test file.

 ![WPF Coded UI showing test file content](CodedUI_images/CodedUI_img4.png)